 Research is exploring how DHEA for fertility could help with decreased ovarian reserve

 Patients often ask the team at our Austin infertility center whether a fertility supplement can help them conceive.
 However, most supplements have no research supporting their effectiveness.
 Others can even negatively affect fertility treatments.
-However, some evidence suggests that DHEA for fertility could help women who have a diminished egg supply (ovarian reserve).
+Many women have questions about DHEA for fertility.
+Specifically, they want to know if it could help women who have a diminished egg supply (ovarian reserve).

 The link between age and female fertility